 How should we respond to misinformation shared by friends and family on social media?

-Try to avoid making others feel foolish.
-Keep it light and helpful.
-You could reply: “Uncle Bill, hold on!
-DocInABox.com is not a reliable website, so maybe it’s not possible to contract Ebola from apples.
-Here’s some info from the Mayo Clinic.
-Check it out!”
+"First and foremost, be civil and compassionate," says Covington.
+Depending upon the relationship, you may decide to respond publicly or privately.
+Use empathetic language and summarize the facts you found from a reliable sources, in addition to providing a link to the source.
+For example, you could reply: "Uncle Bill, hold on!
+DocInABox.com is not a reliable website, so maybe it's not possible to contract Ebola from apples.
+Here's some info from the Mayo Clinic.
+Check it out!"